BabylonJS/Extensions/QueuedInterpolation/src/meshes/automaton/README.md

 ### Goto to Blender: ###
 1. Do an import of the Default No Toes export using MHX2, no need to override defaults.
 2. Goto the Armature Data Tab, and click the `New` button in the `Pose Library` section.
 The name of library is of no importance.

-Begin a process of transferring poses from Make Human to the library by switching to the `MakeHuman` (Community Plug-in)  tab on the Tool Shelf.
+3. Transfer all the custom expressions from Make Human to the library by switching to the `MakeHuman` (Community Plug-in)  tab on the Tool Shelf.
 If exported with `Feet on Ground`, insure the check below the `Sync with MH` is on.
 The `No Location Translation` check must also off.
-For each expression you wish to transfer:

-1. Change to MakeHuman application, and set the expression desired in `Pose/Animate -> Expressions` Tab.
-2. Change back to Blender, click `Sync with MH` in Bone Operators.
-3. Click `+` to add the pose to the library.
-4. Rename the pose to match with the name in MakeHuman.
-There is a small [text file](./customExpressionsMH/names.txt) with all of the names.
-Using the clipboard against this file will reduce typing & errors.

-Note: Neither the `Sync with MH` button, nor the adding of a pose to the library are affected by the bones which are selected.
-All are bones sync-ed, and all are saved with the pose in the library.
+Set the tag for Expression transfer to `QI.Automaton`, then click the `To Pose Lib` button.

+Notes: The Expression must not be set in MH.
+Also, to counteract any possible side-effects enabling location translation, reset expression to None in MH, then click `Sync with MH` button.

 |Armature Data Tab (library) | Mesh Tab |
 | --- | ---